Walnuts are rich in protein, but other nuts have more!

-Walnuts can help us meet our needs of protein.
+Walnuts can help us meet our protein needs.
 A handful provides up to 11% of the recommended daily intake!
 Protein in walnuts isn’t complete, but it’s a highly bioavailable vegan source.

 English nuts are the most popular walnut variety, containing 15 grams of protein per 100g.
-1 cup of chopped walnuts contain almost 18 grams of protein, while 1/4 cup contains 4.5 grams of protein.
+A cup of chopped walnuts contains almost 18 grams of protein, while 1/4 cup contains 4.5 grams of protein.

 But, there are walnut varieties with a much higher protein content.
 For instance, black walnuts have 24.1 grams of protein per 100g.
 They have 58% more protein than English walnuts.